 The Government should provide clarity on and improve awareness of the face covering options that are safe and available to make and purchase.

-The Government should consider the unintended consequences for disabled people of additional measures put in place when easing the lockdown.
+The Government should consider the unintended consequences for disabled people of new measures put in place when easing the lockdown and beyond.

 Employers and the general public should be aware of the challenges faced by people with hearing loss and adopt tips to meet communication needs.

 Hearing aids are a lifeline for so many people and, for some, are the only way they can access sound.
 As people, especially the over 70s, continue to self-isolate, those who wear hearing aids rely on communicating with loved ones over the telephone and receiving the news via the radio or television.
 So working hearing aids are essential.
 Hearing aids do need regular basic maintenance and can stop working for a number of reasons but fortunately these can all be easily rectified by an audiologist, trained volunteer or, with appropriate guidance and equipment, at home by the patient or their relative(s).